Series · Terraform Agents · Chapter 7

 }

-This fires once per 30 minutes if the day’s LLM spend so far is above ¥800.
+Fires once per 30 minutes if the day’s LLM spend so far is above ¥800.
 Tune the threshold to your real budget.
-The throttling matters — without it, the alert fires every 5 minutes and the team mutes the channel.
+The throttling matters — without it, the alert fires every 5 minutes and the team mutes the channel within a week.

 1